ILYA-2606/Dynatrace/README.md

 ## Adding to Xcode
 * *Xcode* → *File* → *Swift Packages* → *Add Package Dependency...*
-* Use `https://github.com/Dynatrace/swift-mobile-sdk.git` to add the Dynatrace package repository.
+* Use `https://github.com/ILYA2606/Dynatrace.git` to add the Dynatrace package repository.
-* Select the desired product (`Dynatrace` or `DynatraceSessionReplay`).
 * To update the package version rule double-click the `Dynatrace` entry in the *Swift Packages* tab of the Xcode project settings.
 * To update the product selection you have to remove the package and add it again (as of Xcode 12 there is no edit feature for Swift packages).